My Intuitive eating Story + Journey

 The picture above is me when I was at my highest weight.
 I was a Sophmore in college and was very, very insecure.
 My friends had all their shit together and I just remember feeling so alone.
 I thought I was destined to be stuck in the body I was in for the rest of my life.

 I also want you to know that… I didn’t ‘make’ it.
-I haven’t reached that perfect life or perfect body feeing, but for once, I feel good in my skin and feel at ease around food.
-Plus, I plan to have babies soon(ish) and although I’m terrified, I’m excited to see how my intuitive eating journey will help guide me through pregnancy and motherhood.
+I haven’t reached that perfect life or perfect body feeling, but for once, I feel good in my skin and feel at ease around food.
+Plus, I plan to have babies soon(ish) and although I’m terrified, I’m excited to see how my intuitive eating journey will help guide me through pregnancy and motherhood.*** UPDATED: I have two babies now and intuitive eating without a doubt, has made my pregnancies, postpartum and breastfeeding journey’s so much more enjoyable.
+Which is exactly what I wanted and one of the reasons that kept me continuing with my IE journey: pregnancy and little did I know postpartum and breastfeeding, too.

 Each year since 2015, I’ve learned something new about my body and my relationship with food.
-This shit takes time and can feel icky at times because of the unknown, but I was open and ready for the change because living my life perpetually on a diet is not something my heart wanted.
+This all takes time and can feel uncomfortable at times because of the unknown, but I was open and ready for the change because the way I was living before wasn’t giving me anything positive in my life anyhow, so I figured trying this would at least give me hope.

 I know one thing for sure is, neglecting your own needs and ignoring stress that comes up will appear in other areas.
 Before I got married, I decided to start my own online coaching business without any experience.
 I had a business mentor that made me feel like I was just a number and I had just spent over $5k (with a credit card) for her to help me and I felt like I just wasted my money on nothing, but looking back - it was totally a necessary milestone for both my IE journey and my blogging business.
 Then my boyfriend (now husband) decided to propose in the midst of all that.
 And on top of all that, I had to plan a wedding in less than 10 months.
 SO, needless to say, I was stressed.
 I gained weight and wasn’t listening to ME (as you can see in the pics below).